chromaui/chromatic-e2e/DEVELOPMENT.md

 ### PR Workflow with Changesets

 Versioning and releasing is done using [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).
+We use [Semantic Versioning](https://semver.org/).

 If a change made in a PR requires any of the integration packages to be published, you must add a changeset to your branch specifying which packages should be published, what semver version they should be bumped to, and the reason for the change.